liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

     A `<h1>` element was added as well for accessibility, to match the updated portal normal template.

-If you modifed your navigation template for your theme, follow the steps in the next section.
+If you modified your navigation template for your theme, follow the steps in the next section.
 As a reminder, if you're using the Themes Generator, any breaking changes for your navigation template are printed in the `gulp upgrade` log.